Office of International Relations

 (2) When you stay in Japan for job hunting

-(3) When the period of stay expires few days or months before your completion
+(3) When your period of stay expires before completion

-6. When you stay in Japan with your family members:
+6. When staying in Japan with your family members:

 (2) Application for Extension of Period of Stay (Status: Dependent)